 When it comes to backpacking the New South Wales (NSW) territory of Australia, there’s a lot to uncover within a limited time frame of a 6-week itinerary.

-Known for its many outdoor backpacking activities such as surfing, rock climbing, caving and scuba diving (amongst many others of course), both the coast and smalls towns found more inland offer a plethora of activities and things to see during your 6 week backpacking NSW holiday.
+Known for its many outdoor backpacking activities such as surfing, rock climbing, caving, and scuba diving (amongst many others of course), both the coast and smalls towns found more inland offers a plethora of activities and things to see during your 6 week backpacking NSW holiday.

 Take a look at these top places to see in the New South Wales territory during a 6-week backpacking trip through the East Coast of Australia.

 East Coast Australia Itinerary in 6 Weeks